 Virtual reality therapy – Diego® helps patients and therapists with the often difficult training for regaining lost arm function in the neurological field.
 Diego, the world’s first robotic device to use Intelligent Gravity Compensation (IGC), allows passive, assistive or active therapy of the upper limb.
 IGC removes the weight of the client’s arm allowing movements to occur which might have been too difficult with the force of gravity.
 Arm straps serve to fix the patient uni or bilaterally to the unit quite easily.
 As a result, motions can be performed in the three-dimensional scope of movement.
 Therapy with Diego® ensures a varied, motivating and target aimed rehabilitation process.
 Active weight relief makes this possible even for patients in an early state of rehabilitation.
 Active weight relief enables motion sequences that are as natural as possible even with patients who have only little arm function.
 Furthermore Diego® scores with its bi-manual function which enables patients to use both arms, this comes very close to the everyday movements performed by a person.

 Amadeo is a mechanical rehabilitation device which allows passive, assistive or active therapy of the fingers.
 Fingers and thumb can be moved simultaneously or independently of each other throughout the therapy.
 Amadeo helps to improve motor and sensory functions of clients with limited scope of movement of individual fingers or the entire hand.
 Amadeo also improves motor skills as well as the power of fingers and/or hand and reduces spasticity.
 The Amadeo imitates the natural grasping movement and imprints it on the client’s hand.
 The brain, stimulated by the movements of hand and fingers, starts to reorganise and/or rearrange motor functions, stimulated by the movements of hands and fingers.
 After the finger pads have been fixed on the finger tips and thumbs, automated movement sequences are performed.
 Depending on the degree of neurological damage, the patient can be treated either merely passively or actively.
 1. CPM Therapy – the passive hand is stimulated 2.
 Assistive Therapy – active training at the individual limit of performance 3.
-Interactive Therapy – active training in a virtual environment based on the goal-oriented performing of different tasks
+Interactive Therapy – active training in a virtual environment based on the goal-oriented performing of different tasks.

 The Pablo focuses on movement from the shoulder through to the wrist.
 It can also be used to increase force and strength in the fingers and hand.
 The Pablo was designed to help clients with motor deficits of hands or arms to get moving.
-The Pablo is made up of 3 different devices.

 Measures force for all types of grips and the range of movement of an arm.